josteinaj/docker-pipeline/README.md

   # one folder in directories with the same names as when
   # starting the foreach, before continuing execution.

-  # Use if, elsif and else to
+  # Use if, elif and else to
   # conditionally run one or more steps
   - if blue:
     - my/image1
-  - elsif red:
+  - elif red:
     - my/image1
     - my/image1
   - else: